 - Select a region and version

 - Select a Blueprint and version.
-The default and minimal are the two blueprints available by default for the roles Org Admin, Infra Admin and Cluster Admin.
+The default-aks is the system default blueprint available for all the AKS clusters to use by the roles Org Admin, Infra Admin and Cluster Admin.
 Customized blueprint can also be selected from the drop-down if required

 - Click SAVE & CUSTOMIZE to customize the cluster configuration or SAVE CHANGES to proceed with the cluster provisioning